kevinsilva/full-stack-open/part6/unicafe-redux/README.md

 # Unicafe-Redux

-Let's make a simplified version of the unicafe exercise from part 1.
-Let's handle the state management with Redux.
+A simplified version of the unicafe exercise from part 1 with redux as state management.

 ## Development